sgenes/eda_and_beyond/README.md

     preparation, and data visualization etc.

 * [modeling_tools](https://github.com/FredaXin/eda_and_beyond/blob/master/eda_and_beyond/modeling_tools.py):
-  provides a class object that includes methods to streamline the modeling process for Scikit-Learn models.
+  provides a class that includes methods to streamline the modeling process for Scikit-Learn models.

 This is an open-source project.
 Contributors are welcome. :)